uccser/cs-field-guide/text/curriculum-guides/ncea/en-assessment-guide-level-2-excellence-compression-run-length-encoding.md

 {teacher}

-Examples where the student had a grid that they showed the run length encoding representation for should be large enough that the individual squares are clearly visible.
+Examples where the student had a grid that they showed the Run Length Encoding representation for should be large enough that the individual squares are clearly visible.
 If the student has included examples of documents that could be faxed (e.g. a letter on an A4 piece of paper), it is fine to shrink the image down so that it is only 1/4 of the page long or less (if there is more than one such image, they should be put side by side).
 It does not matter if the words on them aren't really readable, the general idea that they are realistic fax documents is still clear.

 {teacher end}